Every planar graph with $\Delta\geqslant 8$ is totally $(\Delta+2)$-choosable: Reduction techniques

-This observation applies every time we compute the number of available colors for each element.
-A similar observation allows us to assume when appropriate that, when we color an uncolored element $x$ of $G$, the lists of all its neighbors in $\mathcal{T}(G)$ always lose a color.
+In order to limit the number of variables used when reducing configurations, we will think of the lists $\hat{x}$ as dynamic objects, meaning that they may decrease each time we color some element.
+The following observation allows us to assume when appropriate that, when we color an uncolored element $x$ of $G$, the lists of all its neighbors in $\mathcal{T}(G)$ always lose a color.

 \begin{remark} Let $x,y$ be adjacent elements in $\mathcal{T}(G)$.
-Unless otherwise stated (i.e. if we assume explicitly that the color of $x$ does not appear in $\hat{y}$, for example if $\hat{x}$ and $\hat{y}$ are disjoint), coloring $x$ makes $|\hat{y}|$ decrease by $1$. \end{remark}
+Unless otherwise stated (i.e. if we assume explicitly that the color of $x$ does not appear in $\hat{y}$, for example if $\hat{x}$ and $\hat{y}$ are disjoint), coloring $x$ makes $|\hat{y}|$ decrease by $1$.
+Moreover, if $y$ is element whose color $\alpha$ was removed when creating $G'$, then unless $x$ gets color $\alpha$, we assume that $\alpha$ remains in $\hat{y}$ after coloring $x$. \end{remark}

 We sometimes \emph{forget} elements.
 Forgetting $x$ means that for every coloring of its neighbors in $\mathcal{T}(G)$, we can always find an available color for $x$.
 For example, this happens when $x$ has more available colors than uncolored neighbors in $\mathcal{T}(G)$.
 Therefore, when we forget $x$, we postpone the coloring of $x$ to the end of the coloring process: we implicitly assign a color to $x$ when all the remaining elements are colored.
 We extend this terminology to lists of elements: forgetting $x_1,\ldots,x_p$ means that we forget $x_1$, then $x_2$, \dots, then $x_p$ (observe that the order matters).
 Note that we can always forget uncolored vertices of degree at most $4$ in $G$, since they have at most eight neighbors in $\mathcal{T}(G)$.